Seven simple tips to get the best deal on your flights

 Flights go on sale throughout the year but knowing when to look for them can help you to bag a bargain.
 Generally, the earlier you book, the lower the price of the flight.

-2. Consider all of the options
+2. Consider all your options

 Another tactic to find low fares is to travel outside of school holidays, at anti-social times or mid-week as, with reduced demand, flight prices tend to be lower.
 Wherever possible, avoid travelling at weekends.